thirumurthis/Learnings/packer/packer_notes.md

   ### finally deletes the instance.
 ```
 ##### Provisioners
   - This is where we can patch kernel.
  - Copy code repo, set up firewall, other customization can be done here.
  - Support for, `Ansible`, `Chef`,`shell`, `puppet`, etc.

  - Create a new folder
  - create a new json file.
    - Example:
-      - to add an nginx over the ubuntu aws ami using shell provisioner. (note pick the ami id (ami-<unique-id-value))
+   - How to add nginx over the ubuntu aws ami using shell provisioner. (note pick the ami id (ami-<unique-id-value))

 custom.json
 ```json